 You can customize this pattern to suit your style.
 Maybe you would like it longer or shorter—you can easily do that with the way it’s written!

 We’re posting lots of new pattern updates just about daily, so be sure to keep coming back to get the latest tutorial on our patterns!
 If you would like an ad-free version of this pattern, head to our Ravelry and LoveCrafts stores as well as the shop here at sunflowercottagecrochet.com!

 ©This pattern and its images are copyright protected and the sole property of Sara Marsh and Helen Wilkinson of Sunflower Cottage Crochet.
-Please do not redistribute, transfer, or sell the pattern, or alter it to claim as your own.
+Please do not redistribute, transfer, or sell the pattern or alter it to claim it as your own.
 You may sell any products you create from this pattern.
-Please credit us by linking online listings Facebook, Website, and tag us on Instagram–@sunflower.cottage.crochet.
+Please credit us by linking online listings, Facebook, and Website, and tag us on Instagram–@sunflower.cottage.crochet.